twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 # Introduction

 The ASTM E1394 standard was created over 30 years ago.
-However, messages based on the ASTM E1394 (now LIS02) standard are still being used by Laboratory Information Systems (LIS), middleware, and clinical laboratory instruments.
-Throughout this document, I will use ASTM to refer to ASTM E1394, LIS2, and LIS02 standards.
+However, Laboratory Information Systems (LIS), middleware, and clinical laboratory instruments still use messages based on the ASTM E1394 (now LIS02) standard.
+I will use "ASTM" throughout this document to refer to the ASTM E1394, LIS2, and LIS02 standards.

-Below is one example of an ASTM message.
-I aim to help you understand its construction and identify each part.
-Don't worry; we won't jump into this all at once.
-We will start small and work our way up to more complex messages as we go along.
+Here is an example of an ASTM message.
+I want to help you understand its structure and identify each part.
+Don't worry, we won't cover everything all at once.
+We'll start with the basics and then move on to more complex messages as we go along.

 ```ASTM
 H|\^&|||OCD^VISION^5.13.1.46935^JNumber|||||||P|LIS2-A|20210309142633